-Next to the black tank flush is a second water hose hook-up with a shut off valve.
-This is plumbed into the fresh water system of the motorhome.
+Next to the black tank flush is an exterior water service faucet.
+The faucet is plumbed into the fresh water system of the motorhome.
 This is an ideal place to rinse the sand off your feet after going to the beach, cleaning mud off your boots and hundreds of other messy jobs that are better done outside of your motorhome.